stfc/docker-and-gh-actions-for-ml/README.md

-# Go With The Flow Docs
+# Introduction to Docker and GitHub Actions for ML apps - workshop site

-This repository contains the documentation files used to generate the "Go With The Flow" workshop online tutorial website.
+This repository contains the docs used to generate the "Introduction to Docker and GitHub Actions for ML apps" workshop online tutorial site.

 ## Getting started